natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-31-virtue-as-vice.md

 description: A reflection on how our perceptions of virtue often intertwine with cultural tastes, highlighting the complexities of our choices and environmental impact.
 emoji: 🍃
 tags:
-  - 🌊 oceans
+  - ⚖️ Ethics
-  - 🌎 ecology
+  - 🌍 Environment
-  - 🥗 virtue
+  - ❤️ Kindness
-  - ☠️ consumption
+  - 🌱 Sustainability
 haiku: |
   Sins masked by virtue,
   Taste guides the moral compass,